TGDTom/automotive_jdm_file/README.md

 Hi there,
 I have this .jdm file, which is an update file for a digital automotive gauge cluster.
 I'm looking to modify it to use my own and custom assets/skins/values in the digital car cluster.
 This file specifically adds a 'sportive skin' to the cluster.
 I've done research for a few days, but cannot find the software/IDE to open it.
+(Split into 3 RAR files, because GitHub didn't allow files larger than 25mb.
+I'm not familiar with GitHub.)

 ## Some tips